asirinelli/bras/doc/intro.rst

  Introduction
 ==============

-This software distribution is composed of two distinct programs:
+This software distribution is composed of three distinct programs:

-* **OpenCV Bacteria**: An image analysis program that extract the movements of the bacteria from digitised movies.
+* **BRAS**: An image analysis program that extract the movements of the bacteria from digitised movies.

-* **Click & Mean**: A signal analysis software which helps the interpretation of the movements extracted with *OpenCV Bacteria*.
+* **Click & Mean**: A signal analysis software which helps the interpretation of the movements extracted with *BRAS*.

+* **Video Player**: A frame by frame video player.

-Both softwares have been written in Python using free softwares by `Antoine Sirinelli`_ for the `Oxford Centre for Integrative Systems Biology`_.
+These softwares have been written in Python using free softwares by `Antoine Sirinelli`_ for the `Oxford Centre for Integrative Systems Biology`_.
 They have been used in the following publications:

-* Pub1
+* **Use of a new motion analysis system to characterize the chemosensory response kinetics of Rhodobacter sphaeroides under different growth conditions**, Kojadinovic M., Sirinelli A.,Wadhams G.H., and Armitage J.P., *Submitted to AEM*.

 .. _`Antoine Sirinelli`: mailto:bras@monte-stello.com
 .. _`Oxford Centre for Integrative Systems Biology`: http://www.sysbio.ox.ac.uk/